The Lost Fort

 The German margraves of Brandenburg and the Teutonic Knights both had interests in the area as well, a fact that would lead to an explosive mix when Przemysł II married Margaret of Brandenburg shortly before he was crowned king in 1295.
 A botched kidnapping attempt led to his death but a few months later.
 It is still disputed who was responsible, the ducal family of Brandenburg or disgruntled Polish nobles, or maybe an alliance of both.

 Since Margaret was descended from the Pomerelian nobility on the maternal side, the Margrave of Brandenburg laid claim to the heritage.
 Przemysł's successors meanwhile had a lot of problems and internecine strifes.
-In the end, the governor of Danzig under King Władysław I Łokietek (the 'Elbow-High) called for the aid of the Teutonic Knights against the forces of the Margrave of Brandenburg in Danzig.
+In the end, the governor of Danzig under King Władysław I Łokietek (the 'Elbow-High') called for the aid of the Teutonic Knights against the forces of the Margrave of Brandenburg in Danzig.
 The knights relieved the Polish garrison in the castle and drove the margrave's men out of the town.
 The citizens welcomed the interference of the Teutonic Order at first, but when they made no attempt to return the authority to the royal administration (for one reason because the king refused to pay them for their services), the inhabitants of Danzig rose against the Order.
 The rebellion was brutally crushed, a - still disputed - number of both German and Polish inhabitants killed and part of the town destroyed.

 Marienburg, the High Castle